 Fun Facts about Orioles Park at Camden Yards

-- The stadium is the first major league park to have an outfield wall made up entirely of straight wall segments since Ebbets Field.
+The stadium is the first major league ballpark to have an outfield wall made up entirely of straight wall segments since Ebbets Field.

-Congrats again to the 2012 AL Wild Card Champion Baltimore Orioles!!!
+Congrats to the 2012 AL Wild Card Champion Baltimore Orioles!!!

 Final update: after an amazing run, the Baltimore Orioles defeated the Texas Rangers in a one game playoff; but eventually lost to the New York Yankees in a dramatic five game ALDS.